 It takes most of the morning for Red to search the local advertisements and find a psychic who matches his budget.
 With the coming windfall, he can afford to spend some now if it’ll give him a leg up.
 As he waits for a response, he tries meditating again.
 His ability to focus isn’t much better than the first time, but he keeps practicing throughout the day, determined to make some measurable progress from one day to the next.

 He also looks over the map of Bill’s property the inventor sent him.
-After calculating how far the sound of the Wigglytuff’s singing will travel, he scrolls through the map from one corner to the next, trying to find a location with the ideal conditions: the right amount of empty space surrounded by naturally obstructing hills or trees, but with more open space beyond that for the ring of sound.
-He wants to do it as close to the Ranger Outpost or Bill’s house as possible, and quickly narrows his options down to three possibilities.
+After calculating how far the sound of the wigglytuff’s singing will travel, he scrolls through the map from one corner to the next, trying to find a location with the ideal conditions: the right amount of empty space surrounded by naturally obstructing hills or trees, but with more open space beyond that for the ring of sound.
+He wants to do it as close to the Ranger Outpost or Bill’s house as he can, and quickly narrows his options down to three possibilities.

-He takes a quick break for lunch, meeting Blue and Leaf at a nearby cafe to show them his notes and hear about their respective days, training at the gym and reading the local news.
+He takes a quick break for lunch, where he meets Blue and Leaf at a nearby cafe to show them his notes and hear about their respective days training at the gym and reading the local news.
 They also check the clefairy markets together, carefully marking the ones they want to buy and timing who will buy which of them when, spacing out the purchases.
 Afterward it’s right back to the Trainer House for more meditation practice.
 He picks his clefairy up from the transfer PC in the lobby, putting it immediately into storage.
 Much as he’d like to meet his new pokemon, he reminds himself not to get attached.